 - the red phoenix, a symbol of divine sublimity and immortality,

-- the dove or duck (bird of Aphrodite), a symbol of love.
+- the dove or duck (a bird of Aphrodite), a symbol of love.

-The sublimation of the soul is represented by the dove and the eagle.
+The dove and the eagle represent the sublimation of the soul.
 The intersection between the divine and the human is represented by the crow and the swan, who play the role of guide and messenger.

 Yellow Bird Spiritual Meaning